HpcDataLab/AdaptingToaShiftingPlanet/README.md

 ## Citation

-If you use the data or scripts from this repository in your research, please cite our paper: [Full Citation of the Paper]
+If you use the data or scripts from this repository in your research, please cite our paper:

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [license](LICENSE.md) file for details.

 ## Contact

-For any queries related to this repository, please reach out to [Ulises Olivares](mailto:uolivares@unam.mx).
+For any queries related to this repository, please reach out to [Ulises Olivares-Pinto](mailto:uolivares@unam.mx).